-Flowers like orchids, poppies, primulas, marigold, daisies etc covers the whole valley in varied colours.
+Flowers like orchids, poppies, primulas, marigolds, daisies etc covers the whole valley in varied colours.
 The famous Brahmakamal, known for its’ medicinal property, is also found in abundance in the valley.

 Apart from the plants and flowers, this rich valley is also home to rare and endangered animal species.
 Asiatic black bear, snow leopard, musk deer, brown bear, red fox and blue sheep are few among them.

-The valley is also a hub for a variety of endemic bird including Himalayan monal pheasant, Himalayan vulture, Blue-throated barbets and Snow pigeon.
+The valley is also a hub for a variety of endemic birds including Himalayan monal pheasant, Himalayan vulture, Blue-throated barbets and Snow pigeons.

 Visit the sacred Hemkund Sahib and the holy shrine of Badrinath

 Visiting the picturesque valley is not the only reason one trek to the Valley of flowers.
 This trek also offers a splendid opportunity to visit the sacred Hemkud Sahib lake.

 A beautiful and strenuous trek of 6 km from Ghangaria, will take you to the pristine Hemkund Sahib Lake.
 Ghangaria is the place where the final trek begins.